yutak23/eslint-find-rules/README.md

 This is resolved relative to the `process.cwd()` which, in the context of npm scripts is always the location of your `package.json`.

-#### Supported file types

-You may specify any [config file originally supported by ESLint](http://eslint.org/docs/user-guide/configuring) (`.eslintrc.*` or a `package.json` containing an `eslintConfig` field) as well as any JavaScript, JSON or YAML file containing a proper eslint configuration.
+You may specify any [config format supported by ESLint](http://eslint.org/docs/user-guide/configuring).

 ### Absolute Path